mre/endler.dev/content/2020/folklore/index.md

 number of knots that went out in a fixed time interval, and this would be the ship's speed &mdash; in knots.

-The ship's speed was important for navigation, so the sailors noted it down in a book, which was aptly called the _log book_.
-Later, additional information was added &mdash; or logged &mdash; such as the distance to landmarks.
+The ship's speed was important for navigation, so the sailors noted it down in a book, aptly called the *log book*, together with other information to establish the position of the ship more accurately, like landmark sightings and weather events.
+Later, additional information, more generally concerning the ship, was added &mdash; or logged &mdash; such as harbor fees and abnormal provision depletion.

 [Reference](https://www.usna.edu/Users/oceano/pguth/website/shipwrecks/logbooks_lesson/logbooks_lesson.htm).